Waste Processing & Special Nuclear Materials

 Objectives

-(2) To develop recommended enhancements (performance measures, potential metrics, improved processes) for use in monitoring the safety and effective operation of nuclear waste processing and nuclear fuel cycle facilities.
+- Based on the above, develop recommended enhancements (performance measures, potential metrics, improved processes) for use in monitoring the safety and effective operation of nuclear waste processing and nuclear fuel cycle

 EM Sites Impacted